bilecky/Space-Website-Layout/README.md

 - 'Arrow-up' feature that appears after scrolling and disappears at the top and bottom of the page
 - Interesting hover effect on the Swiper component created using SASS
 - Smooth animations and transitions using the AOS library
+- WEBP images and WEBM videos in order to increase the speed of the site and to meet the latest standards

 ## Installation